finalv2/cwp-decap-test/strategies/find-ways-to-recognize-and-appreciate-caregivers.md

 ## This strategy in action

-**Washington, DC** has "squads" of foster families who support one another with monthly get-togethers and events that include recognition awards and modest prizes.
-The squads build relationships and help one another through challenges.
+**Washington, DC** has "squads" of foster families who support each other with monthly get-togethers and events that include recognition awards and modest prizes.
+The squads build relationships and help each other through challenges.
 Each year, there is a competition to see which squad recruits the most new families, with a ceremony and gift card prizes for the winning squad.

 **Frederick County, MD** hosts an annual adults-only reception with free childcare, drive-through celebrations with catered meals, drive-by caravans with signs and music, recognition baskets with games and snacks, and welcome baskets for new families with handbooks, mugs, and books.

 **Ohio** uses billboards to recognize individual foster families.
 Some families take friends to visit their billboard.

 **Indiana** works with local businesses to make discounts and offers available for foster families.